adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #17 In the first week.
 Of the first class.
 There are a total of 7-classes.

 #18 Power supply died in computer (desktop).
 Bought a new one and waiting for it to be delivered.

+#19 Soccer practice started today.
+Power supply ordered and waiting on it.